Turbo timer

 A turbo timer is a device designed to keep an automotive engine running for a pre-specified period in order to automatically execute the cool-down period required to prevent premature turbo wear and failure.
+Most turbo timers are based on digital electronics.
+Turbo timers can usually be disabled by an external switch, this is normally done using the handbrake switch, or using an automatic one.
 After a period of driving when a turbocharger has been working hard, it is important to let the engine run at idle speed for a period, allowing the compressor assembly to cool from the lower gas temperatures in both the exhaust and intake tracts.
 At the same time the lubricating oil from the engine is able to circulate properly so the turbine won't burn the lubricating oil that would otherwise be trapped within the charger with the turbine rotating at high speed.
-With regard to modern automotive turbochargers, the need for a turbo timer can be eliminated by simply ensuring the car does not produce any 'boost' (during driving) for several minutes prior to the ignition being shut off.
+This circulation of lubricating oil allows for a steady flow, which cleans overheated oil out of the compressor.
+If the engine is shut off with this overheated oil inside the compressor, it breaks down into carbon deposits.
+These carbon deposits will develop in the bearing, which can lead to less efficient oil circulation, failed turbo seals, and even ultimately a failed turbo.

-Most turbo timers are based on digital electronics.
+History

-Turbo timers can usually be disabled by an external switch, this is normally done using the handbrake switch, or using an automatic one.
+The turbo timer was originally introduced into the JDM market in 1982, and was designed to increase the lifetime of turbocharged engines.
+This new electrical device was designed by the renowned company HKS.
+It was originally intended to keep the engine running a preset amount of time as to let the engine cool, and prevent carbon buildup.
+Eventually HKS developed the turbo timer more, including features such as adjustable timing, multiple different time presets, the ability to monitor voltage, as well as a combined security system.